Lying on a Resume (2022 Study)

 For most of these questions, professionals from Business and Finance and Software/IT industries have the highest yes rate as well.
 Education workers are likely to lie the least.

 Potential reasons: these respondents might be in industries in which lying is more common and there's a greater incentive to do it.
-Or, it’s simply because higher social class is predictive of increased unethical behaviour, as research has found.
+Or, it’s simply because higher social class is predictive of increased unethical behavior, as research has found.

 Conclusions